Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Build up your experience with the transcription companies that take beginners I just mentioned.

-- Start working for some companies that want experienced transcribers like Transcript Divas, Birch Creek Communications, and 3Play Media
+- Start working for some companies that want experienced transcribers like Transcript Divas, Ubiquis, and 3Play Media

 Most people call this kind of job a Virtual Assistant, but I think that is too general of a description.
 I like to call this kind of work Online Administrative Assistant because it tells us the role is specific to administrative tasks…not picking up dry cleaning or taking kids to birthday parties.